January 27th, 2026

-There is no shortage of important issues to tackle in 2025.
-With a steadfast commitment to protecting law-abiding New Yorkers and reducing costs across the board, the members of the Assembly Republican Conference are ready to work, and I look forward to the upcoming legislative session and the opportunities to move New York in the right direction.
+There is no shortage of important issues to tackle in 2026.
+With a steadfast commitment to protecting law-abiding New Yorkers and reducing costs across the board, members of the Assembly Republican Conference are hard at work advancing a common-sense agenda.
+The Empire State leads the nation in out-migration—people leaving because they simply can’t take it anymore—and that has to stop.

 Read More